 So, when Colleen Rothschild reached out to me to send some products (which I now know was RIGHT after the company was founded), I gladly accepted.
 I was skeptical and hesitant to try a balm which sounded heavy, and I worried it would make my breakouts worse.
 But I wanted to try the freebies I’d received, so I gave it a go.
 I was blown away by how good my skin felt after one use.
 I could tell the products were in a different class – namely, high end and gentle – compared to previous products I had used.
 That single product began my journey falling in love with skincare.

-I’ve been using – and loving – this cleansing balm again since September and it’s especially been a lifesaver during the winter months when my skin is extra dry.
+I’ve been using – and loving – the Colleen Rothschild cleansing balm for over a year and it’s especially been a lifesaver during the winter months when my skin is extra dry.
 Cleansing balms are hydrating and great for all skin types, and are especially great for those on the drier side.
 Personally, I need all the moisture I can get.

 Cleansing balms melt away makeup without drying or stripping your skin but it’s important to invest in a high-quality one.
 Many balms can include ingredients that irritate eyes or leave a greasy feeling behind.
 The Colleen Rothschild Radiant Cleansing Balm skips all of those issues and has become an essential in my routine.